github/docs/content/admin/user-management/managing-projects-using-jira.md

 ### Connecting Jira to a {% data variables.product.prodname_enterprise %} organization

 1. Sign into your {% data variables.product.prodname_enterprise %} account at http[s]://[hostname]/login.
 If already signed in, click on GitHub logo in the top left corner.
-2. Click on your profile icon under Github logo and select the organization you would like to connect with Jira.
+2. Click on your profile icon under the GitHub logo and select the organization you would like to connect with Jira.

 ![image](https://user-images.githubusercontent.com/59625655/101296725-23ef0f80-3879-11eb-9a20-28be17b04481.png)